odh-labs/rhoai-roadshow-v2/docs/3-agents-tools/0-intro.md

 ## Models

 We have four models configured in LLamaStack.
 Three of them are available to `Chat` to i.e. are type `llm` in the model dropdown.
-The third model is an `embedding` model.
+The other model is an `embedding` model used to create vector embeddings for RAG.

 ```yaml
 models: